 The load allocation (LA) relates to existing and future nonpoint sources, natural background, and stormwater runoff not subject to NPDES permitting.
-LAs are allocated based on the criteria established by Maine's water quality standards, or are set at zero for prohibited discharges (see Tables 4-1, 4-2, and 4-3) (pages 25-27 TMDL report).
-For example, LAs for non-MS4 stormwater are established "as naturally occurs" for Class AA and A waters; as 64/100 ml for the geometric mean of E. coli and 236/100 ml instantaneous for Class B waters; as 126/100 ml for geometric mean of E. coli and 236/100 ml instantaneous for Class C waters; as 29/100 ml geometric mean of E. coli and 194/100 ml instantaneous for lakes.
+LAs are allocated based on the criteria established by Maine's water quality standards, or are set at zero for prohibited discharges (see Tables 4-1, 4-2, and 4-3, (pages 25-27, 2009 TMDL report)).
+For example, relevant LAs for non-MS4 stormwater are established "as naturally occurs" for Class AA and A waters; as 64/100 ml for the geometric mean of E. coli and 236/100 ml instantaneous for Class B waters;

-Assessment: As discussed in Section 3 of this document (under loading capacity), Maine DEP used the applicable numeric water quality criteria directly related to the use-impairment which the TMDL is designed to address.
+Assessment: As discussed in Section 3 of this document (under loading capacity), Maine DEP used the applicable numeric water quality criteria directly related to the use-impairment, which the TMDL is designed to address.
 As discussed in Section 6 of this document (under margin of safety), Maine DEP set conservative targets based on meeting criteria at the point of source discharge; the aggregate mass load allocation is derived from the applicable criteria and flow.
 EPA concludes that the load allocations for bacteria are adequately specified in the TMDLs at levels necessary to attain and maintain water quality standards.